 Shepherd Ogden is perhaps best known as founder and president of The Cook's Garden, a mail order seed and supply house in Londonderry, Vermont from 1983 until 2003.
 The Cook’s Garden was a early leader in the marketing of certified organic garden seed in the United States and Canada.
 It has now been assimilated into the W. Atlee Burpee Company of Warminster, PA.
 Since leaving The Cook's Garden, Ogden has returned to the Mid-Atlantic region of the USA, where he grew up.
 There he has been working on a number of projects, including farmland preservation schemes for rapidly urbanizing areas, and food production methods in the already urbanized areas, as well as the application of organic principles to the management of public landscapes in the region.
-He currently serves as Agricultural Development Officer for Jefferson County, West Virginia, at the head of the Shenandoah Valley.
+From 2011 to 2014 he served as Agricultural Development Officer for Jefferson County, West Virginia, at the head of the Shenandoah Valley.

 His gardens and seed business were the subject of cover stories in Country Journal, Organic Gardening, The American Gardener, the Boston Herald Sunday and INC. magazines, and featured in Time, Newsweek, Forbes, Vermont Life, Victoria, Martha Stewart Living and Garden Design magazines as well as the New York Times, Newsday, Parade and USA Today.
 He has appeared on numerous foreign and domestic radio and television shows including NBC Today, CNBC Good Morning, and Martha Stewart Living as well as numerous cable venues.